 If you aren’t doing it already, I’d recommend that you also do some independent reading to get the vocabulary and basic theoretical background that’s expected of IDs.
 Cammy Bean lists a lot of recommended books and sites that traditional IDs use.
 I got the most help from Michael Allen’s Guide to E-Learning, Ruth Clark’s research-based books, David Merrill’s First Principles of Instruction, the research-into-practice info from Will Thalheimer’s site, and guidelines for performance consulting (Performance Consulting: A Practical Guide for HR and Learning Professionals by Robinson & Robinson is one book).

 Since many people in our field like to discuss theory, it’s good to be able to talk about Bloom’s taxonomy, Gagne, constructivism, etc., much of which is described for free online.
-However, I think it’s equally important to remember that most of it is just theory, and that experiments that seem to support a theory were likely done on students in school, not adults in the business world.
+However, I think it’s equally important to remember that most of it is theory, and that experiments that support a theory were likely done on students learning facts in school, not adults learning to do something in the business world.

 Consider a degree

 Compared to other instructional designers, I seem to be less enthusiastic about degrees.
 I worked with several recent graduates of ID degree programs and usually found that they learned a lot of theory but had little knowledge of business needs and no experience applying the theory to real-world situations with tight deadlines.
 So if you want a degree, I’d recommend that you consider programs that give you real-world projects in addition to the theory.

 I haven’t looked for an ID job for a long time, so I don’t know how many employers require degrees now.
 However, I can say that when I’ve helped evaluate instructional design applicants, I didn’t see a strong correlation between having a degree and having a portfolio that shows effective design decisions.
 I looked almost entirely at the portfolio and not the education.